MeenaThiyagu/ToDoApp/README.md

     main.ts has AppModule bootstrapped.
 AppModule has AppComponent bootstrapped. app.component.html is hence loaded/visible always hence we can make any footer/static to it.

+## Bootstrap CSS

+    unpackage bootstrap 1.4.1 min.css and save the url in styles.css Include menu and footer components in app.comp.html

+`menu` with navigation links;`footer`and other components such as `welcome`,`login` are designed with bootstrap and css `routerLink` doesn't load entire page whereas href does.

 ## Insights

 Deleting a component?